 Masters of Law Scholarship

-Call for applications for Master of Laws Scholarship
+Call for applications for Master of Laws Scholarship are now closed

 Research to create a more accessible, affordable, efficient, fair, and accurate civil justice system in Aotearoa